Sihlejosias/NewPass/README.md

         git clone https://github.com/Sihlejosias/Newpass.git
         cd Newpass

+### Create a virtual environment and activate
+        python -m vnev env
+        source env/bin/activate

 #### For the first time use run
         python setup.py

-With setup.py you will be required to set up a master password and the initial set up. then it will run main.py automatically.
+With setup.py you will be required to set up a master password and the initial set up.

 #### Therefore, run to add, delete and modify
         chmod +x main.py
-        source venv/bin/activate
         ./main.py [options]

 #### Avaliable options